-I have been teaching since 2009.
 I graduated from a business university in 2011, where I originally studied Business and Marketing in Budapest.
 However, I realised that I love teaching.
-Probably, it came from my mother who is an English language teacher.

 Thanks to my parents I have always had a passion to develop myself professionally.
 First, I attended conferences abroad; I learned to improve my presentation skills, and to deal with communication methods, which is absolutely essential for teaching.
 I also wanted to develop the way I speak and read to an audience so I took up a voice-coaching course.
 At the meantime, I have started working at the American International School of Budapest as a substitute teacher.

-Since graduation, I became more confident.
-Although, teaching is my passion and I love to be with children at the moment I have a day job as a TV news presenter.
+Since graduation, I have become more confident.
+Although teaching is my passion, at the moment I have a day job as a TV news presenter.
 However, I still teach part-time and I was offered a summer job position at the English language camp of the American International School of Budapest where I will teach EAL to an intermediate group of students.

 Published 16 May 2019